-When you visit us at Celebration Family Dental for the treatment of TMJ, we will carefully examine your mouth for signs of the condition in order to make sure that your symptoms are not the result of any other health problems.
+When you visit us at Celebration Family Dental of Carrollton for the treatment of TMJ, we will carefully examine your mouth for signs of the condition in order to make sure that your symptoms are not the result of any other health problems.

 What is TMJ Disorder?